 The local plan serves as a four-year action plan to develop, align and integrate the region and local area's job-driven workforce development systems and provides the platform to achieve the local area's visions and strategic and operational goals.
+At the end of the first 2-year period of the 4-year local plan, each local board shall review the local plan and the local board, in partnership with the chief elected official, shall prepare and submit modifications to the local plan to reflect changes in labor market and economic conditions or in other factors affecting the implementation of the local plan.
+Additional criteria have been included in this Planning Guide to assist Regional and Local Workforce Areas in developing responses to support COVID-19 and Equity implications for Program Year 2022 (State Fiscal Year 2021), which begins July 1, 2022.
 The local plan sets forth the strategy to: